When It’s Time To Travel Again.

 From San Francisco International Airport (SFO), drive south on Highway 101.
 Then merge on Leavesly Rd/CA-152 toward Gilroy (67 miles; 107km; 60 minutes)

-This area is home to Gilroy – the Garlic Capital of the World, Gilroy Gardens Family Theme Park, San Juan Bautista Mission, and Salinas.
+This area is home to Gilroy – the Garlic Capital of the World, Gilroy Gardens Family Theme Park, the mission in San Juan Bautista, and Salinas.
 Make a stop in Salinas and the fabulous National John Steinbeck Center where you can discover Steinbeck’s world through interactive, multi-sensory exhibits and rare artifacts.

 Worth the drive (approx. 50 miles south of Salinas) is Pinnacles National Park in San Benito County.
 Comprising 26,000 acres, it is an otherworldly landscape of stone spires and crags formed by the collapse of an acient volcano.
 There are over 30 miles of trails, rock climbing, caves, and all sorts of wildlife – including California condors.
 The park’s western entrance is easily accessible from the Salinas Valley.